Keep your IT spending under control with these IT budgeting best practices

 - Knowledge gathering: Conferences, trainings and certifications for IT professionals

 IT budgets involve more than you may initially consider.
 The first step will be to develop categories that make sense for your business.
-We’ll get to the nitty-gritty of this approach below.
+We’ll get to the details of this approach below.

 Who is involved in creating an IT budget?